 SOFTS-Arabica coffee prices climb buoyed by weaker dollar

-LONDON, Sept 9 (Reuters) - Arabica coffee futures on ICE were higher on Friday, supported partly by a weaker dollar, while sugar and cocoa prices also rose.
+NEW YORK/LONDON, Sept 9 (Reuters) - Arabica coffee futures on ICE closed higher on Friday, supported partly by a weaker dollar, while sugar and cocoa prices also rose.

 COFFEE